jigar288/whiteboard/README.md

 # whiteboard

 WhiteBoard is a school portal designed for younger students to track assignments, grades, and events.
 This project was part of UIC CS 422: User Interface Design & Programming.
-The usability principles this project factored in are learnability, safety, efficiency.
+This project considered usability principles such as learnability, safety, efficiency.
 Check out our youtube demo video